 - Kick-off starts or restarts play at the beginning of the game, after a goal has been scored, or after the half time break.
 The ball may move in any direction.
 A goal may not be scored directly from a kick off. - Kick-in is a method of restarting play, awarded if the whole of the ball passes over a sideline.
 The kick-in is awarded to the opponents of the player who last touched the ball and is taken from the place where it crossed the sideline.
 The ball must be stationary and close to the sideline when kicked.
 Opposing players must be at least 9.8' (3 meters) from the ball.
-The ball should not be kicked with excessive force to potentially cause injury nor exceed 5' in height.
 A goal cannot be scored directly from a kick-in. - Goal kick is a method of restarting play.
 The goal kick is awarded when the whole of the ball, having last touched a player of the attacking team, passes over the goal line, either on the ground or in the air, and a goal is not scored.
-A goal kick is awarded to the defending team and must be placed in a stationary position anywhere in the goal box, except in the "No Go Arc".
+A goal kick is awarded to the defending team and must be placed in a stationary position anywhere in the goal box, except in the "No Go Zone".
 Opponents must be outside the goal box until the ball is in play.
-The goal kick may not be taken with excessive force to potentially cause injury nor exceed 5 feet in height.
-The ball is in play after it moves.
+The ball is in play after it is kicked or touched.
 The kicker may not play the ball a second time until touched by another player. - Corner kick is a method of restarting play, awarded to the attacking team when the whole of the ball, having last touched a player of the defending team, passes over the goal line, either on the ground or in the air, and a goal is not scored.
 The ball is placed at the nearest corner.
 Opponents must remain 9.8' (3 meters) from the ball until it is in play.
 The ball is kicked by a player of the attacking team and is in play when it is kicked or touched.
 A goal may not be scored directly from a corner kick.
-The kicker may not play the ball a second time until it has been played or touched by another player. - Indirect Free Kick is awarded to the opposing team after a player commits a foul or misconduct.
+The kicker may not play the ball a second time until it has been played or touched by another player. - Indirect Free Kick (IDFK) is awarded to the opposing team after a player commits a foul or misconduct.
 The ball is placed at the spot of the foul.
 Defending players must be 9.8' (3 meters) from the ball when the kick is taken.
-When an IFK foul occurs inside the goal box, the kick is taken on the goal box line, closest to where the foul occurred. - Drop ball is a way of resuming play.
-If the ball is outside the goal box area when play is stopped, it is dropped for the team that had or would have gained possession if this is clear to the referee; otherwise, it is dropped for the team that last touched it.
+When an IDFK foul occurs inside the goal box, the kick is taken on the goal box line, closest to where the foul occurred. - Drop ball is a way of resuming play.
+If the ball is outside the goal box area when play is stopped, the ball is dropped for the team that had or would have gained possession if it is clear to the referee.
+Otherwise, the ball is dropped for the team that last touched it.
 All drop balls in the goal box are awarded to the defense.
 The ball is dropped at its position when play was stopped.
 Play restarts when the ball touches the ground.
-A goal cannot be scored directly from a drop ball. - Penalty kicks are awarded for red card offenses (page 4) that occur in the goal box when playing with or without a goalkeeper.
+A goal cannot be scored directly from a drop ball.

+• Penalty kicks are awarded for red card offenses (page 4) that occur in the goal box when playing with or without a goalkeeper.
 The penalty spot is centered at the top of the goal box line.
 Only the player taking the penalty kick may touch the ball until it has bounced off a post or player,